What is a PEG Tube (percutaneous endoscopic gastrostomy tube)

 The following conditions are not contraindications for PEG, but care must be taken when handling, as complications are likely to occur.

-2. Good skin care after gastrostomy is very important, and it is often seen that secretions or granulation occur around the orifice due to rejection.
+2. Good skin care after gastrostomy is very important.
+It’s often seeing that secretions or granulation occur around the orifice due to rejection.
 This is easier to handle, and the secretions can be scrubbed with hydrogen peroxide and exposed locally.
-The granulation tissue can be cauterized with a silver nitrate solution to avoid the use of an airtight dressing because it tends to damage the underlying skin.
+The granulation tissue can cauterize with a silver nitrate solution to avoid the use of an airtight dressing.
+Because it tends to damage the underlying skin.